 Naming a lifelong dependent, such as a child with special needs, as beneficiary puts the loved one at risk for losing eligibility for government assistance.
 Anyone who receives a gift or inheritance of more than $2,000 is disqualified for Supplemental Security Income and Medicaid, under federal law.
 So, you want to be careful about leaving money that will cause someone to lose other coverage.

 Work with an attorney to set up a special needs trust and name the trust as beneficiary.
 A trustee you appoint will manage the money for the dependent’s benefit.

 3. Overlooking your spouse in a community-property state

-Generally you can name anyone with whom you have a relationship as beneficiary, even a secret lover.
+Generally, you can name anyone with whom you have a relationship as beneficiary.

 However, in community-property states, your spouse typically would have to sign a form waiving rights to the money if you designate anyone else as beneficiary.
-Community-property states are:
+Here are the community-property states:

 - New Mexico

 Life insurance death benefits are generally tax-free — except when three different people play the roles of policy owner, the insured, and the beneficiary.
 In that case, the death benefit could count as a taxable gift to the beneficiary, says Amy Rose Herrick, a chartered financial consultant and life insurance agent with offices in the U.S. Virgin Islands and Tecumseh, KS.

 For example, a wife owns a life insurance policy on her husband’s life and names their adult daughter as beneficiary.
 The wife effectively is creating a gift of the policy proceeds to her daughter, Herrick says.
 The person who makes the gift — the wife — is the one who would be subject to the tax, if the amount of the gift exceeds federal limits.